Blake-Madden/Fiction-Publisher/README.md

 - **title**: Title of your book
 - **title-latex**: Latex formatted title (will override "title" value on the title and half-title pages of PDF output)
-  - A `raggedrighttitle` environment is available for multiline titles to make them ragged right.
+  - A `raggedrighttitle` environment is available for multi-line titles to make them ragged right.
 It takes a parameter specifying the width of the left and right margins.
+- **title-page-top-margin**: How much space should be above the title on the title page (default is 4cm).
+This is useful if you are needing to add illustrator information to the title page and need a smaller top margin to make it all fit on one page
+- **title-font** : The font for the book title on the title and half-title pages (can be a TTF/OTF filename in the "Pandoc/fonts" folder or font name)
+- **title-font-pointsize**: Font size of title in PDF output (default is 50)
 - **subtitle**: Optional subtitle
 - **subtitle-latex**: LaTeX formatted subtitle (will override "subtitle" value on the title page of PDF output)
-- **title-font-pointsize**: Font size of title in PDF output (default is 50)
 - **author**: Author name
+- **author-font**: The font for the author's name on the title page (can be a TTF/OTF filename in the "Pandoc/fonts" folder or font name)
+- **author-by-header**: The 'By' label that appears above the author on the title page (default is blank)
 - **email**: Author e-mail
 - **website**: Author website